geekuillaume/Freader/README.md

 ------------

 * Clone this repo
-* Start your MongoDB server (modify the adress if you need in the config file)
+* Start your MongoDB server (modify the address if you need to in the config file)
 * Start the server with 'npm start'
 * You can now create a user and start adding feeds by connecting to localhost:3000 (you can change the port inside the config file)